POSTED June 7, 2021

 Is an ECM plugin worth it?

-An ECM plugin can be beneficial as it gives us the opportunity to review a history that has been saved by the engine.
+ECM plugins review saved engine history.
 Without it, it’s simply guesswork to the life the engine has endured.
 If an alarm has sounded it should log an event in the engine’s memory.
 By opting for an ECM plugin we can get a glimpse into the history of the engine.
 This can be beneficial for checking whether there has been any historical or reoccurring overheats or low oil pressure events, which can result in significant internal engine wear and potential damage.
 The only downside is with some engine manufacturers the fault history can be cleared, which can make it impossible to see if any faults have occurred.

 The boat doesn’t have an hour meter, is this an issue?

 A boat without an hour meter or with an hour meter that doesn’t work, is like a car that has had its odometer disconnected.
 You might think you are getting the deal of a lifetime on an early model low hours boat, only to find out the petrol engine has turned out over 2000 hours and is well overdue for rebuild or a re-power.
-With that being said, there are usually other tell-tale signs to high hours such as blow by, steering play, or low compression for example.
+Other tell-late signs can indicate the vessel’s condition.
+This includes blow by, steering play, or low compression.

 Should I get the ECM plugin?